ikrima/gamedevguide/content/dev-notes/python/py-cheatsheet.md

-# Comprehensive Python CheatSheet
+# Comprehensive Python Cheatsheet

-This is a cached version the awesome [gto76 CheatSheet](https://github.com/gto76/python-cheatsheet)
+This is a cached version the awesome [gto76 Cheatsheet](https://github.com/gto76/python-cheatsheet)

 |Contents|Subjects|
 |--------|--------|